Yoyodyne-Data-Science/GroupStratifiedShuffleSplit/README.md

 ## Beyond k-fold cross-validators

-The previous classifiers use some form of k-fold methodology, where the dataset is split into k-times, and each data point (students in our example) appears in the testing split once, and the training split (k-1) times.
+The previous classifiers use some form of k-fold methodology, where the dataset is split into k chunks, and each data point (students in our example) appears in the testing split once, and the training split (k-1) times.
 These folds and splits are uniquely defined from the moment we choose our classifier.
-However, to imporve generalization we may want to randomly sample train and test groups from our data at each validation iteration.
+However, to improve generalization we may want to randomly sample train and test groups from our data at each validation iteration.
 This will have the disadvantage, for example, that data points may pop-up multiple times in the test split.
 The flip side is that it will give us much more freedom in our cross-validation, e.g. we might choose a 9:1 train:test split to be run for 5 iterations, whereas running this ratio for k-fold validation would require 10 iterations, and therefore be twice as computationally expensive.

 These types of cross-validators are denoted by the word "Shuffle" in `sklearn`, as they randomly shuffle the dataset before each cross-validations iteration.
 Let's look at how they apply to our example data.